A Sleeping Place For The Dogs -Think “Duplex”!

-In pastures where the dogs guard sheep the barns are spacious and the pastures big.
+In pastures where the dogs guard sheep, the barns are spacious, and the pastures are big.
 Some of those fields also have houses in them.
 I don’t know if the dogs have claimed those spaces or if they just use a corner of a big barn but whatever they are doing seems to be working for both the dogs and the livestock.

-My neighbors have donkeys, pigs, and have borrowed sheep from me from time to time.
-Though it would be physically possible for the sheep and the pigs to walk up the ramps in this case they have never done that.
+My neighbors have donkeys and pigs and have borrowed sheep from me from time to time.
+However, it would be physically possible for the sheep and the pigs to walk up the ramps in this case; they have never done that.
 The ramps are steep and slick – they are framed plywood.
 This surface poses no problem to the pads of the dogs’ feet.

 If, for whatever reason, giving your dogs a platform doesn’t appeal to you, these are some perimeters necessary for an appropriate LGD house: It needs to be spacious.
 If, by chance, a sheep or so chose to go inside, it needs to be able to get out past the possibly unhappy rightful owner of the house.